mozilla/persona-yahoo-bridge/docs/DEV_NOTES.md

 3. Read the OPS_NOTES.md

-You should have to do much, except copy the `key.publickey` from your certifier to your bigtent as noted there.

 4. Start BrowserID with `npm start`

 You should now be able to visit your local BrowserID instance (likely at http://127.0.0.1:10001) and attempt to log in with a